flbaue/Android-Study-Jam/README.md

 1. Send and receive text messages and display them in a list (Recycler View).

-2. Make users identifiable by a name (Firebase Authentication)
+2. Make users identifiable by a name

 3. Send and receive images